Custom Antibody Services

 Overview

-We offer our affinity maturation services as part of our end-to-end antibody development services.
+We offer our lead optimization services standalone or as part of our end-to-end antibody development services.
 R&D teams can get high-quality antibodies with our flexible, optimized, and validated approach that improves affinity, specificity, functionality, and developability.

-Our success rates are high, and it all comes down to our extensive experience, fully optimized processes and innovative technology:
+Our success rates are high, and it all comes down to our extensive experience, fully optimized processes, and innovative (patent-pending) technology:

-STEMTM (STage-Enhanced Maturation) is our multi-stage antibody affinity maturation platform that mimics the natural immune system to engineer enhanced function.
+STEM™ (STage-Enhanced Maturation) , our multi-stage antibody affinity maturation platform, combines advanced computational design with comprehensive benchtop selection, thereby mimicking the natural immune system to engineer enhanced function.
 By iterating over multiple stages, we can explore a sequence landscape vastly larger compared to traditional approaches.
-And by using directed evolution to constrain diversity, instead of artificial parameters designed in silico, we ensure that each antibody possesses the functions and characteristics you need.
+And by using directed evolution to constrain diversity, instead of artificial parameters designed in silico, we ensure that each antibody possesses not only improved function but also passes our strict developability filters.

-After each engineering stage, we characterize the lead candidates and discuss the project outcomes with you before proceeding to the next stage.
-This allows us to quickly adapt our engineering approach and saves you time and resources by avoiding unnecessary steps or dead ends.
+After each engineering stage, we exhaustively characterize lead candidates and discuss the project outcomes with you before proceeding.
+This allows us to quickly adapt our engineering approach and saves you time and resources by avoiding unnecessary steps.

 To get started designing your libraries, all we need is the amino acid sequence of your antibody!

 Phage selection is extremely versatile and can be tailored to improve specificity, affinity, thermostability, and pH sensitivity to get you high-quality antibodies as early as possible.
 Unique in vitro selections enable on-rate and/or off-rate targeting for kinetic optimization.
-We also have extensive experience phage panning on native or transfected cells as antigens.
+We also have extensive experience phage panning on native or transfected cells.

 Flexibility